GMB trade union takes Camden Council to court over ‘unfair dismissal’ of Hampstead school caretaker

 Mr McNulty, represented by Pattinson and Brewer, said he had refused to accept the same job on “less favourable” terms by the council.

-Camden Council declined to comment with the court case ongoing.
+Camden Council declined to comment ahead of the hearing.

 If you value what this story gives you, please consider supporting the Ham&High.
 Click the link in the orange box above for details.